deshiloh/wordpress-template-boilerplate/README.md

 # Wordpress-template-boilerplate

-Boilerplate template for Wordpress using by Hybride Conseil
+Boilerplate template for Wordpress used by Hybride Conseil

 ## How to use